 Owners of qualifying pass-through entities may earn a 20% deduction on domestic qualified business income-if all conditions are met (consult a tax advisor).
-The rules governing this deduction
+The rules governing this deduction are complicated but worth exploring.

 Currently, taking this deduction does not require owners to itemize deductions on their returns.
 However, the amount that can be deducted depends (in part) on the pass-through owner's adjusted gross income (AGI).
 At higher AGI levels, certain limitations phase in.
 Also, owners of certain types of businesses are eligible for the deduction only if their AGIs are below a certain level.